erikjohns/erikjohns/README.md

-### GitHub!
+### 🧑‍💻 GitHub!

 👋 Hey there, I'm **Erik Johns**, a student at **Montana State University, College of Engineering**.
 I'll be graduating in May of 2025 with a **B.S.
 Computer Science** degree 🎓.

 ---
+### 📓 Relevant Coursework

+Over my four year span at Montana State University, I took several relevant Computer Science courses.
+These are some of the courses I enjoyed the most:

+- 🤖 Artifical Intelligence
+- 🔐 Cyber Security
+- 🎮 Multimedia Development Methods
+- 📞 Mobile Applications
+- 📈 Database Systems
+- 👨‍💻 Advanced Software Engineering
+- 🌐 Sotware Engineering Applications
+- 💻 Human Computer Interaction
+- 📱 User Interface Design

+---
-### Contact Me
+### 🗣️ Contact Me

-Interested in any of my private repositiories or just want to get in touch?
+Want to get in touch or view any of my private repositiories?
 Let me know!

-🌐 Check out my portfolio [erikjohns.com](https://www.erikjohns.com)!
+- 🌐 Check out my portfolio [erikjohns.com](https://www.erikjohns.com)!

-📧 Email me at erikj3520@gmail.com!
+- 📧 Email me at erikj3520@gmail.com!

 <!--